 I sometimes find that businesses mistake their customer feedback programme for a mystery shopping programme.
 The tell-tale signs are when the questions revolve around things I should have noticed as I was shopping, for example, posters displaying special offers.
-Or when I am asked to comment on behavior that staff are required to show (this question lifted from a survey I completed recently) “Did the Staff Member greet you in a warm and friendly manner, introduce themselves by name and make you feel comfortable?”
+Or when I am asked to comment on behaviour that staff are required to show (this question lifted from a survey I completed recently) “Did the Staff Member greet you in a warm and friendly manner, introduce themselves by name and make you feel comfortable?”

 The thing is, I’m a busy person.
 And I start to feel a bit grumpy if I spend 10 minutes filling in a form that isn’t about what I have to tell you, rather it’s about what information you can extract from me.
 That doesn’t make me feel like you value my time or my opinion at all.